|Left: draisine R, right: draisine TK with a raised radio mast - before the war.|

 Beside the main subject of this page remain automobiles and trucks fitted permanently with rail wheels (eg. two WWI-vintage Pierce-Arrow used in the 2nd Railway Bridging Battalion in Legionowo) and not numerous Army's light Diesel locomotives.
 It might be noted only, that the Polish Army bought three Diesel locomotives with Fiat 35HP engines, constructed in Steam Locomotive Factory in Warsaw, serving in an ammunition depot in Palmiry (a photo is on a page about Panzerzug 22 armoured train).

 Apart from combat vehicles, also some other military vehicles were mounted on rails in Poland.
 The only one to enter service by 1939 was wz.
-34 halftrack truck.
+34 halftrack truck, tested with the rail runner as early as in 1934/1935.
 For a purpose of riding on rails, it could be equipped with a set of small rail wheels, fixed behind the front wheels and behind the track mechanism.
 On rails, it was driven by its own tracks.
-The track mechanism could be raised over the rails, when the car was towed (two halftracks could have been coupled together the same reason as in drasines TK).
+The track mechanism could be raised above the rails, when the car was towed (two halftracks could have been coupled together the same reason as in drasines TK).
 The rail wheel sets could be dismounted and carried upon the truck's platform.
 Two such halftracks were in the repair patrol of each armoured train (in an auxiliary section).
 At least two different models of rail runners existed: wz.
 37 and wz.
 39. It is not clear how many rail runners were made, and if all armoured trains had them (especially, that it was planned in July 1939 to remove halftracks from armoured trains and give them for the Warsaw Armoured-Motorised Brigade).